-In Destination Imagination, there are two kinds of scores, Objective and Subjective.
+In Destination Imagination, there are two kinds of scores, objective and subjective.

-- ★ Objective Scores have to do with whether or not your solution accomplishes certain tasks or includes certain elements.
-Some examples of this include getting points for the number of balls that make it through a course, whether a light goes on as it is supposed to, or whether the team's skit includes a required song. - ★ Subjective Scores are based on the opinion of the Appraiser.
-Examples of this type of score include when the Appraiser has to decide how many points to give for innovation, how many points to give for the creativity of a song, or for how well your team works together.
+- ★ Objective scores have to do with whether or not your solution accomplishes certain tasks or includes certain elements.
+Some examples of this include earning points for the number of balls that make it through a course, whether a light turns on, or whether the team's Presentation includes a required song. - ★ Subjective scores are based on the opinion of the Appraiser.
+Examples of this type of score include earning points for innovation, the creativity of a song, or how well your team works together.